dekarrin/ictiobus/docs/fishi-usage.md

 matter; all of the statements in the Tokens section are read in the order they appear in a FISHI spec.

-WIP - note on directives, headers.

-## The Preproccessor

-WIP - this section probably should be in the ictcc manual and summarized more succinctly here or not at all.
-Preprocessing is outside the domain of FISHI itself.

-This section describes the FISHI preprocessor built into ictcc.
-It isn't necessarily required to read to understand FISHI itself, and is included mainly as a reference.

-When FISHI is read by ictcc, before it is interpreted by the FISHI frontend, a preprocessing step is run on input.
-Since error reporting is handled by the frontend, which only knows about the preprocessed version of source code, this means that syntax errors will refer to that modified version instead of directly to the code that was input.
-As the preprocessor performs relatively benign changes, errors are usually easily understandable, but if syntax error output is confusing, use the -P flag with ictcc to see the exact source code after it has been preprocessed.

-Preprocessing performs a few different functions:

-* It pulls all FISHI code out `fishi` code blocks and combines them into a single FISHI document.
-* It normalizes all lines of FISHI to have the line ending `\n`.
-* It removes all comments that start with a single "#" up until the end of the line.
-* It converts all double "##" sequences into literal "#" characters.

 ## Specifying the Lexer with Tokens

 The first stage of an Ictiobus frontend is lexing (sometimes referred to as